 Starting over is painful.
 I had lived in the same city, worked in the same field for almost 10 years.
 Where would I go next?
 How would I find my way?
 I would like to give you a few suggestions I learned along my journey:

 1. Make sure you have adequate savings – It is a luxury to walk away.
 Try to have at least 6 months of salary tucked away.

 2. You do not have to have a specific plan.
 But be prepared.
 You are in transition.
 It is painful and frightening.
 But be patient as your new journey unfolds.

-3. Starting Building Your Network – Prioritize relationships in your industry.
+3. Start Building Your Network – Prioritize relationships in your industry.
 Reach out to others in your field.

 4. Work on your Resume – You might not be ready to walk away but be prepared.
 Update and polish your Resume.
 Have ideas where you might want to send it.

 Do you work in an unhealthy environment?
+Are you also thinking about leaving the Corporate World?
 What do you struggle with in your job?
 Share it with me online with the hashtag: #WHITxWORKSERIES

 I would love to hear about your work experiences!
 Email me!